 FAQ

-Yes, you can bake these birthday cake brownies in a 9x13-inch rectangular baking pan.
+Yes, you can bake a double batch of these brownies in a 9x13-inch rectangular baking pan.
 Increase the time slightly to account for the extra batter.

 Fudgy brownies have a more dense and chewy texture.
 They are rich and sometimes even gooey.
 Fudgy brownies typically use more butter which is melted with the chocolate.
 Cakey brownies are lighter and more cake-like and are typically made with creaming the butter and sugar.